Fail with class

 freeze mVec

-Here we define two functions, one of which fails gracefully with Either
+Here we define two functions, one of which fails gracefully with Either and another with

 a runtime exception with the help of